 The nationwide report, written by the International Longevity Centre – UK and surveyed by YouGov, revealed that one in three people (equating to 4.7 million people) are considering or expecting to consider downsizing.
 In this post we take a closer look at these unique findings.

 The survey results show that the majority of people looking to immediately downsize were aged 65 to 75 years old.
 Those who are still working aged 55 to 64 were the most likely to consider downsizing in the future, while the majority of 65 to 75-year-olds had already downsized (19.8%).

 What Are The Reasons For Downsizing?

-For most people surveyed (56%), the prospect of having ‘less property maintenance’ had the most appeal for downsizing.
+For most people surveyed (56%), the prospect of having ‘less property maintenance’ had the most appeal for downsizing, with downsizing to a bungalow or smaller property no doubt being key considerations .
 Surprisingly, ‘having to pay fewer bills’ was less of an incentive, as it took joint place with ‘downsizing because the kids had flown the nest’, at 43%.